 Nowra Bridge project - Princes Highway upgrade

 Roads and Maritime Services is planning for a new Princes Highway bridge over the Shoalhaven River at Nowra.
-The project would also provide upgraded intersections at Bolong, Illaroo and Bridge roads and at Pleasant Way.
+The project would upgrade intersections at Bolong, Illaroo and Bridge roads and at Pleasant Way.
 The project would improve traffic flow on the Princes Highway and deliver faster and more reliable journeys within the Nowra-Bomaderry area.

 Updates and announcements